 Understanding Your Wallets

 Gambit uses a three-wallet system to separate your funds by purpose.
-This keeps your trading capital, funding balance, and vault investments organized and secure.
+This keeps your trading capital, funding balance, and vault deposits organized and secure.

 The Three Wallets